SAFF U-17 Women's Championship

-U17 Women's format

 History

 The tournament began in 2017 and is hosted every other year.
 For 2021, the decision was made to make the tournament a U-16 tournament versus the previous three iterations which had been U-15.
 However, the tournament was ultimately postponed.
 Later, Bangladesh was declared to be the host of the 4th edition, which is going to take place in U-15 format on late 2022.